memes/terraform-google-cloudbuild/README.md

 # Google Cloud Build module for Terraform

-This
+Google Cloud Build offers a variety of different ways to implement a GitOps-like trigger, with support for many commercial Git hosting providers.
+The purpose of these modules is to make it easier to create a Cloud Build trigger for common trigger scenarios; e.g. a GitHub App trigger, a GSR trigger, etc.

+While it is possible to use this root module directly, the scenario specific submodules have additional validation to make it easier to provision a suitable trigger without running afoul of the full Cloud Build trigger constraints.
+To reinforce this, all examples use a scenario module.

-> PREFER TO USE THE SPECIFIC SUBMODULE FOR YOUR TRIGGER!
+> TL;DR - PREFER TO USE THE SCENARIO SPECIFIC SUBMODULE FOR YOUR TRIGGER!

 ## Scenario modules